Variational Grey-Box Dynamics Matching: Experimental details for Weather experiments

 \subsection{Details of Climate VGB-DM}

-For the experiments of Climate modelling, Section~\ref{sec:weather_dataset} of the paper, our neural architecture follows the one proposed in~\cite{verma2024climode}, adapted to our framework and with no external emission network $g$ of ClimODE.
-In addition to the model of ClimODE we introduced a lightweight temporal attention encoder over trajectory states of size $h=2$.
-We also used AdamW with a learning rate of $5\times10^{-4}$.
+For the climate modelling experiments in Section~\ref{sec:weather_dataset} of the paper, our neural architecture is based on the design presented in~\cite{verma2024climode}, adapted to our framework and excluding ClimODE’s external emission network $g$.
+Beyond the original ClimODE model, we additionally incorporate a lightweight temporal attention encoder applied to the trajectory states, with a window size $h=2$, and model the source terms.
+A full description of our climate modelling framework is given in \eqref{eq:climate-modelling}, and the architecture of the velocity model is illustrated in the schematic of Figure \ref{fig:velocity-model-arch}.
+We optimize the model using AdamW with a learning rate of $5\times10^{-4}$.

 The lightweight temporal attention encoder uses multi-head temporal attention in which the current state attends to a short sequence of past states independently at each spatial location.
 Queries are computed from the current state, while keys and values are obtained from the history via learned convolutional projections, preserving spatial resolution.
 Attention is applied exclusively over the temporal dimension, and the resulting history-aware features are projected back to the original channel space and aligned with the current state.
 During training, the history consists of the previous two time steps, enabling the encoder to exploit true temporal context.
 At inference time, when only the current state is available, this state is replicated to match the required history length and used as the attention context.
 This encoder processes the sampled state field $\vect{u}_{t-h:t}$ and produces a latent $z_t$, which is concatenated with the input to the grey-box model as described in the next paragraph\footnote{The implementation of the Climate VGB-DM model is provided in our \href{https://github.com/DMML-Geneva/VGB-DM}{VGB-DM GitHub repository}}.
 Although our main formulation allows for a variational posterior over the encoder latent variables, in practice we employ a deterministic temporal encoder, i.e. no KL regularization term is optimized.
 This choice is motivated by the fact that the underlying physics model does not involve latent physical parameters, but rather accounts for unmodelled dynamics such as velocity and source terms.
 Since all model evaluations are performed on forecasting performance, a deterministic encoder provides a simpler and effective alternative to a variational formulation without affecting the predictive objective.